demmet/app_ga_rails/README.md

 1. Create the PostgreSQL database: `rake db:setup`
 1. Run the Rails application: `bundle exec rails s -p 3000 -b '0.0.0.0'`
 1. Now your application is running and you can access it through http://localhost:3000

+## How to run the tests

+To run the tests, after system configuration, execute the command:

+1. `bundle exec rspec`